Kensington Oval to operate at increased capacity for upcoming Apex Series

-Kensington Oval to operate at increased capacity for upcoming Apex SeriesSunday, February 13, 2022
+Kensington Oval to operate at increased capacity for upcoming Apex SeriesTuesday, February 15, 2022

 |

-BRIDGETOWN, Barbados (CMC) – More cricket fans will get the opportunity to attend the second match of the Apex Test Series between West Indies and England at Kensington next month, with officials increasing the allowed capacity at the stadium to 80 per cent, still with only fully vaccinated spectators.
+BRIDGETOWN, Barbados (CMC) — More cricket fans will get the opportunity to attend the second match of the Apex Test Series between West Indies and England at Kensington next month, with officials increasing the allowed capacity at the stadium to 80 per cent, but again with only fully vaccinated spectators.

 The change was one of several that will take effect on Monday, including the removal of the existing midnight to 5:00 am curfew.